-With racism, trauma, mental illnesses, and diseases that disproportionately impact our community, holistic tools like yoga and meditation can help us take control of our own healing and health.
-These tools can help you transform from the inside out to live a healthier, happier, and more fulfilled life.
+Bias and systemic racism contribute to trauma, mental illnesses, diseases, and death disproportionately impacting our community.
+Holistic tools like yoga and meditation can help us take control of our own healing and health.
+These tools can help you transform from the inside out to live a healthier, happier, and longer life.
 Practicing in a supportive environment is necessary to achieve your wellness goals so our space is intentionally free of racism, micro-aggressions, and judgment.

 Videos are instructional and range in time, level, and focus area so you have the time to maintain a consistent, customized practice.
 Whether you want to trim down, tone up, gain flexibility, increase your energy, or find inner peace, we've got your covered.
 New videos are added weekly.

 Carla Christine, founder of Yoga Green Book, unapologetically quit her Electrical Engineering job after 10+ years.
 She was tired of suffering from work-related anxiety, long commutes, and unfulfilling tasks.
 She did not know what she was going to do, but she knew it was time to make a change.